-The Washington Transportation Plan (WTP 2035) establishes a 20-year vision for the development of the statewide transportation system, from state highways and ferries to sidewalks and bike paths, county roads, city streets, public transit, air and rail.
-WTP 2035 identifies significant statewide transportation issues, and recommends statewide transportation policies and strategies to the legislature and Governor (RCW 47.01.071(4)).
-By law, WTP 2035 is required to be consistent with state’s growth management goals, reflect the priorities of government, and address regional needs, including multimodal transportation planning.
+What is the WTP?
+The Washington Transportation Plan (WTP 2035) establishes a 20-year vision for the development of the statewide transportation system, from state highways and ferries to sidewalks, bike paths, county roads, city streets, public transit, air and rail.
+WTP 2035 is based on the six transportation policy goals established by the Legislature: preservation, safety, mobility, environment, stewardship, and economic vitality (RCW 47.80.280).
+The WTP update is being completed in two phases:

 Phase 1 is an update to WTP 2030 and provides policy guidance and recommendations for all transportation modes.
 It was developed and adopted by the Washington State Transportation Commission in January 2015 and delivered to the governor and legislature.
 Phase 1 contains 11 key findings and 151 recommended actions.